1. Veterans provided Freedom of Liberty, symbolized by National Veterans Day, created after WW II, and made it possible for more civil rights.

 Iron City >> Steel City >> Magic City >> Freedom City (positive and sustainable)

-Birmingham and Veterans Day stand for Freedom of Life and Liberty.
-Because of freedoms protected by WWII veterans and others, America was motivated and able to aim higher to improve civil and human rights we honor.
+Birmingham, Alabama, and Veterans Day stand for Freedom of Life and Liberty.
+Because of freedoms protected by WWII veterans and others, America was motivated–and able–to aim higher to improve civil and human rights we honor.

-The Civil Rights Movement reached its tipping point in Birmingham, Montgomery, and Selma in 1963.
-Now, “50 Years Forward,” we stand for Freedom of Civil and Human Rights in our city and state.
+The Civil Rights Movement reached its tipping point in Birmingham, Montgomery, Selma, and Tuscaloosa in 1963.
+Now, “50 Years Forward,” Freedom Lives at a higher level.
+We stand for Freedom of Civil and Human Rights in our city and state.
 Birmingham is often called the “Cradle of the Civil Rights Movement.”
-Numerous cities claim that nickname and historical distinction though Alabama seems to be the only one with three cities playing such key national roles in the movement.
+Numerous cities claim that nickname and historical distinction, though Alabama seems to be the only one with four cities playing such key national roles in the movement.

 Birmingham is only city in America known as a top leader for both national movements—Veterans Day and Civil Rights.
 The core value that links the two is Freedom.